codehsbooks/apjava/Data-Structures/arraylist-methods.md

 Arrays are amazing tools!
 Unfortunately, they lack flexibility and useful methods.
 That's where ArrayList comes into play.
 An ArrayList is similar to an Array, except it is resizable and has more functionality.

 ### ArrayLists
 You can think of an ArrayList as a container that will resize as we add and remove objects from it.
-It is also import to know ArrayLists can't store primitive types, so we must use ``Integer`` for ints and ``Double`` for doubles

 !["ArrayLists Example"](../static/dataStructures/Data_Structures_ArrayList_Example.gif)

 ### Creating ArrayLists
 We create an ArrayList in a similar fashion as if we were to create an Array.
-To create an ArrayList we use: `ArrayList<type> variableName = new ArrayList<type>();`
+To create an ArrayList we use: `ArrayList<type> variableName = new ArrayList<type>();`.
+It is also import to know ArrayLists can't store primitive types, so we must use ``Integer`` for ints and ``Double`` for doubles

 Lets say we want to create an ArrayList that holds the grades for a class.
 Here is an example of what that code would look like: